JFritzle/Mapsforge-for-MyTourbook/README.md

 Run MyTourbook at least once to initialize program's settings.

 2. Java runtime environment (JRE) or Java development kit (JDK)
-Note: Each JDK contains JRE as subset.
-JRE version 17 or higher is required
+Note: JRE version 11 or higher is required by MyTourbook.
+Each JDK contains JRE as subset.
 Windows: If not yet installed, download and install Java, e.g. from [Adoptium](https:/adoptium.net/de/temurin/releases).
 Linux: If not yet installed, install Java runtime package using Linux package manager.
 (Ubuntu: _apt install openjdk-<version\>-jre_ or _apt install openjdk-<version\>-jdk_ where _<version\>_ is 17 or higher)
 Note: